stride3d/stride-docs/en/manual/scenes/scene-loading.md

 # Scene loading

 Scenes loading is managed by the **content system**.
-Loaded scenes need to be added as a sub-scene of another scene.
+Loaded scenes need to be added as a sub-scene of another scene or replace the root scene.

 ## Load a scene